CVS lowering period product prices by 25%, absorbing ‘tampon tax’

 “We don’t think women should pay more than men for the same thing,” CVS writes.

-The changes are part of CVS’ “HERe, Healther Happens Together” initiative, which will include expanded women’s health services in its Minute Clinics.
+The changes are part of CVS’ “HERe, Healthier Happens Together” initiative, which will include expanded women’s health services in its Minute Clinics.

 The so-called “tampon tax” or “menstrual tax” refers to sales tax added to period care products.
 The presence of sales tax on items people need — and that non-menstruating people don’t need — has been criticized for decades.